luckman212/jmap-backup/README.md

 Progress messages will be printed to the console.
 When the job is finished, you should see your messages in the destination directory, organized in folders in `YYYY-MM` format.
 The individual messages are saved as standard `.eml` format files with the filename made up of a datestamp, messageid and subject.

 This is designed to run quickly and often, so running it daily is no problem and should complete within a minute or two.
 It's a good idea to stick it in your crontab or set up a LaunchAgent to trigger it at regular intervals.
 I suggest [LaunchControl][3] (no affiliation) if you're on a Mac and don't want to fiddle about with XML files.

-## Verification

-Every so often, it's a good idea to run the script with the `--verify` argument.
-This will be slower, but will thoroughly check that every message in your mailbox exists on the filesystem, and will "fill in the blanks" if any are missing.

 ## Setup (Docker)